ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    trusted by - the recipient.
 The Sender Policy Framework (SPF) [RFC7208] and DomainKeys Identified Mail (DKIM) [RFC6376] protocols provide domain-level authentication but are not directly associated with the RFC5322.From domain.
-DMARC leverages them, and provides a method for Domain Owners to publish a DNS record describing the email authentication policies for the RFC5322.From domain and to request a specific handling for messages using that domain that fail authentication checks.
+DMARC leverages these two protocols, providing a method for Domain Owners to publish a DNS record describing the email authentication policies for the RFC5322.From domain and to request specific handling for messages using that domain that fail authentication checks.

-Herr (ed) & Levine (ed)    Expires 27 May 2022                  [Page 5]

-Internet-Draft                  DMARCbis                   November 2021

    As with SPF and DKIM, DMARC classes results as "pass" or "fail".
 In order to get a DMARC result of "pass", a pass from either SPF or DKIM